D3lt4lph4/jpeg_decoder/README.md

 ## v1.0.0

-Working version of the decoder
+First working version of the decoder:

+- The implementation of the IDCT is naive and thus slow
+- The 8x8 DCT blocks are duplicated instead of being correctly upsampled

 ## v1.1.0

+Features added:

-Adding the FastIDCT to the decoder to improve the calculation speed.
+- Implementation of the fast IDCT to improve the decoding speed.

 ## v1.2.0

 Removing OpenCV from the project if not in DEBUG mode.

-# TODO

-- Make a prettier method for the extension
+## v2.0.0

+## v2.1.0

-- Remove OpenCV from the code
+Removing OpenCV from the project if not in DEBUG mode.
-- Imperfection in the images to correct